 Another good thing was that we spent most of the flight in daylight, chasing the sun across the Atlantic, but always falling further and further behind.
 As it was, it only really got dark as we passed along the southern coast of Newfoundland at around 22.15 (UK time).
 Just as on my flight to Miami, the cabin crew left the lights on for a good part of the flight, which I always appreciate.

 Landing was smooth, although we taxied around for a while before finding our gate.
 By the time I was off the plane and through customs, it was approaching bedtime, but of course, it was only nine o’clock local time.
-However, the first leg of the Grand Adventure was over.
+However, the first leg of the trip was over.

 Don’t forget that you can share this post with your friends using buttons below.